phazify/mass-dm/README.md

-made my 4orzi / phazify, recon.
+made by 4orzi / phazify, recon.

 any questions about it?